 What is The Cause of a Bulging or Herniated Disc?

-Disc herniation can occur suddenly due to a single injury or accident, but it is more likely to occur after years of degenerative change happening gradually.
+Disc bulging or herniation can occur suddenly due to a single injury or accident, but it is more likely to occur after years of degenerative change happening gradually.
 Often a patient will perform a relatively simple task such as bending or lifting which suddenly produces pain and symptoms however the damage started long before.

 How do you Treat It?